EMHASS Development

 docker build ... --build-arg TARGETARCH=armhf --build-arg os_version=raspbian ...

-For armhf only, create a build-arg for os_version=raspbian
+For armhf only, also pass a build-arg for os_version=raspbian

 Delete built Docker image